 Rachael Taylor-Tuller didn’t grow up in a rural community.
-She came from a military family that moved every couple years.
+She came from a military family that moved every couple of years.
 As a young girl, she longed to put down roots on a little land of her own one day.
 But the military life was all she knew, so as a young woman, she accepted an appointment to the United States Air Force Academy.

-After graduation, Rachael spent four years at McChord Air Force Base in Tacoma, Wash., where she functioned primarily as a mortuary officer.
+After graduation, Rachael spent four years at McChord Air Force Base in Tacoma, Washington, where she functioned primarily as a mortuary officer.
 Her duties involved working with not only deceased military personnel but also the families of the fallen.
 In 2007, she deployed to Iraq as a protocol officer.

 Rachael gets her goat

 Out of the military and uniform, Rachael realized her dream and bought some land and a few backyard chickens.
 She soon found the health benefits—both physical and mental—from producing her own food and she was determined to start her own farm and share the experience with her community.